 The only reason why you need to download both of these apps is the fact that you’ll see different rates.
-One may be offering a cashback rate of 5%, whilst another may offer 10%.
+One may offer a cashback rate of 5%, while another offers 10%.
 Rates change regularly, so it’s worth checking both apps.

 Which apps pay for receipt scanning?

-Food and drink companies are forever introducing new products into the market in an attempt to attract our custom.
-But what’s one of the best ways to get us hooked on one of their latest offerings and turning us into a loyal customer?
+Food and drink companies are forever introducing new products into the market to attract our custom.
+But what’s one of the best ways to get us hooked on one of their latest offerings and turn us into loyal customers?
 By giving us free or heavily discounted items.

-Each week (or sometimes 2), Shopmium provides you with a list of items that are on offer at a particular supermarket.
+Each week (or sometimes two), Shopmium provides you with a list of items on offer at a particular supermarket.
 Once you see something you like, make your purchase, scan the receipt and submit your claim.
-Within a couple of days, you’ll receive money into your PayPal account.
+You’ll receive money in your PayPal account within a couple of days.

 Another app that has a great choice of products to choose from, including alcohol.
-Like ClickSnap, the majority of the offers from CheckoutSmart hover around the 50% off mark.
+Like ClickSnap, most of the offers from CheckoutSmart hover around the 50% off mark.